ProfGuan/physics-informed-invertible-operator-networks/README.md

 # Geophysics-informed-invertible-operator-networks-for-solving-Bayesian-geophysical-inverse-problem

-This repository contains the data used in the paper:
+This repository contains the code used in the paper:

 **Geophysics-informed invertible operator networks for solving Bayesian geophysical inversion problems**